 Each week, you will be reading a set of articles linked to the assigned chapter in the textbook.
 You will take turns leading the discussion of the article.
 You are not teaching the article since everyone will be responsible for reading the articles.
 However, you will be responsible for initiating the discussion of the article.
-Additionally you will be writing responses to the assigned articles, and you will be completing an analytical assignment for each chapter.
-You will also have a midterm and final research project that you will present in both oral and written form (see Blackboard for details; students in 38329 are only responsible for the oral presentation component).
+Additionally, you will be writing responses to the assigned articles, and you will be completing an analytical assignment for each chapter.
+You will also have a midterm and final research project that you will present in both oral and written form (see Blackboard for details; students in 39300 are only responsible for the oral presentation component).
 By the end of this semester, I want you to be able to read and dissect a research or review article, a skill that will be essential in completing your own research thesis or project/paper.

-Week 1 (Aug 31): Introduction to course, website, each other
+Sept 3: Introduction to course, website, each other

-Week 2 (Sept 7): Ch.
-1-Introduction and associated readings

-Week 3 (Sept 14): Ch.
-2-Positivism and associated readings

-Week 4 (Sept 21): Ch.
-3-Critical Rationalism and associated readings
+- Sept 10: Ch.
+1-Introduction and associated readings - Sept 17: Ch.
+2-Positivism and associated readings - Sept 24: Ch.
+3-Critical Rationalism and associated readings - Oct 1: Ch.

-Week 5 (Sept 28): Ch.
 4-Marxism and Critical Realism Part 1 and associated readings

-No class October 5th.

-Week 6 (Oct 12): Ch.
+Oct 8: Ch.
 4-Marxism and Critical Realism Part 2 and associated readings